rover33/angular-2-refactor/README.md

 ## Set Up Round Two

-Use `ng new` to set up a local Angular 2+ app called `updatedproject`.
+Use `ng new` to set up a local Angular 2+ app called `updated-project`.
 The app folder you create with this command should be at the same level as `starter-code`.
+Start up this new app.
+We've got a lot of work to do....

 ## Getting Started

 The amount of files in this project is a little daunting, but you only need to worry about a few files.
-Start small, and gradually add in new features from `starter-code` into `updatedproject`.
+Start small, and gradually add in new features from `starter-code` into `updated-project`.

-- First, you should probably create an HTML template that is referenced by Url rather than written as a string.
-Create a new `templates` folder and put it inside `app`.
-Then, create an HTML file inside this folder.
-How would you replace the hardcoded template with this file?
-(Hint: It's basically the same as for `ngRoute` in Angular.)
 - Now, the fun part.
-Slowly add the pieces of your Angular 1 app from `starter-code/index.html` to `updatedproject/src/app/templates/cartoon.html` and from `starter-code/client.js` to `updatedproject/src/app/app.component.ts`.
-You can find the code you'll need in [this guide](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html).
+Slowly add the pieces of your Angular 1 app from `starter-code/index.html` to `updated-project/src/app/templates/cartoon.html` and from `starter-code/client.js` to `updated-project/src/app/app.component.ts`.
+You will need to change the code slightly for most of these ports.
+You can find the code you'll need to do this in [this guide](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html).
+>**Hint:** You will definitely want your Developer Tools console open to help you target which things to change.
-- In addition to `app.component.ts` and `cartoon.html`, you may also need to change `app.module.ts` as you go through this refactoring.
+- In addition to `app.component.ts` and `app.component.html`, you may also need to change `app.module.ts` as you go through this refactoring to include other helpful library/ies.
-- Once you have all the HTML in `cartoon.html`, use the new Angular 2 `styleUrls` method to include `cartoonStyle.css`.
+- Once you have all the HTML in `app.component.html`, move the code from `cartoonStyle.css` into the stylesheet of your App Component.
-- Finally, see if you can get `MyFactory` injected into your component.
-Note that there are a lot of ways to do this, and it is quite tricky.
-Hint: `export`ing and `import`ing a class is a good place to start.
+- Finally, see if you can get `MyFactory` injected into your component as a service.

 ## Deliverable